Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

             // the for loop takes care of increasing the value
             // of a by one every time

-            //you cannot modify 'a' inside the for loop }
+            // you cannot modify 'a' inside the for loop }

         // what if i wanted to go down from 10 to 0?